ajgoecke/ajgoecke.github.io/index.md

 #### Semi-Automated Definition Phrasing (Master Thesis)
 **Project Description:** Research and implementation of multiple Text Mining tools and corpus based methods to extract information from text corpora.
-The information pieces that were extracted were then used to build definitions of German climate change compounds that are contained in the discourse glossary availablue [here](http://www.klimadiskurs.info).
+The information pieces that were extracted were then used to build definitions of German climate change compounds that are contained in the discourse glossary available [here](http://www.klimadiskurs.info).

 ![image](https://github.com/ajgoecke/ajgoecke.github.io/assets/59655309/c560981e-f1ab-48cd-a43c-844c358e239f)